 This morning, Gartner released their famous "Magic Quadrant for Operational Database Management Systems".
-You can see more about it directly on the Gartner site here
+You can find more information directly on the Gartner site here

 For having participated in many Magic Quadrant selections, I can attest to the thoroughness Gartner analysts put in this document.
 Many enterprise CIOs use this type of research as the guiding light for their technology selection and they have great analysts in Donald Feinberg, Merv Adrian, Nick Heudecker, Adam M. Ronthal and Terilyn Palanca to thank for this Magic Quadrant (MQ).